 CONTRAINDICATIONS FOR NEEM OIL

-Neem Carrier Oil is suitable for external use only.
-As with all other oils, a patch test should be conducted on the inner arm using a dime size amount of Neem Oil to check for sensitivities.
-Due to its potential abortifacient properties, which can possibly weaken fertility or induce spontaneous miscarriages, it is highly recommended that the use of Neem Carrier Oil – a traditional Ayurvedic contraceptive – be avoided by women who are pregnant or trying to conceive.
+CONTRAINDICATIONS FOR NEEM OIL Neem Carrier Oil is suitable for external use only.
+As with all other oils, a patch test should be conducted on the inner arm using a dime-size amount of Neem Oil to check for sensitivities.
+Due to its potential abortifacient properties, which can weaken fertility or induce spontaneous miscarriages, it is highly recommended that the use of Neem Carrier Oil – a traditional Ayurvedic contraceptive – be avoided by women who are pregnant or trying to conceive.
 Those with nut allergies should avoid using Neem Carrier Oil, as Neem seeds are essentially Neem “nuts.”
 For those with Autoimmune Diseases such as Multiple Sclerosis (MS), Lupus, and Rheumatoid Arthritis, it is best to avoid using Neem Oil, as it can boost the symptoms of these diseases.
-Neem Carrier Oil can also diminish the effectiveness of medications that are taken to prevent organ rejection by the body, thus it should not be used by those who have recently undergone organ transplant surgery.
-Generally, Neem Oil should not be used at least 2 weeks before a surgery, as it may lower blood sugar levels during or after surgery.
-For this reason, individuals with diabetes are advised to monitor blood sugar levels carefully, if using Neem Oil.
+Neem Carrier Oil can also diminish the effectiveness of medications taken to prevent organ rejection by the body.
+Thus it should not be used by those who have recently undergone organ transplant surgery.
+Generally, Neem Oil should not be used at least two weeks before surgery, as it may lower blood sugar levels during or after surgery.
+For this reason, individuals with diabetes are advised to monitor blood sugar levels carefully if using Neem Oil.
 It may be necessary to change diabetes medication dosage.